zonito/zonito/README.md

 ### Namaste 🙏

-> I (an engineer) will still be useful after AI Revolution!
+> I (an engineer) will still be useful after AI Revolution.

 **More About Me**: